 See the National Association of Home Builders for a more comprehensive checklist for land development.

 It’s important to vet each of these factors because each can significantly impact the property’s value.
-It is important to remember that the land you are looking at is vacant for a reason.
+Remember, the land you are looking at is vacant for a reason.
 And unless the seller has openly disclosed why, you’ll want to do your homework thoroughly.

 • The sales price